 If you find a really good chocolate cupcake recipe, however, you can start with your 2/3 full rule of them and then just keep distributing the remaining batter so that each one is the same size and they will cook up perfectly.

 Kitchen tools used to make these Heavenly Homemade Chocolate Cupcakes:

-- 1/2 cup hot coffee (or 1/2 cup boiling water + 1 pack starbucks via instant coffee)
+- 1/2 cup strong hot coffee or 1/2 cup boiling water + 1 pack starbucks via instant coffee

 - 1/2 cup unsweetened cocoa powder

 - 1 teaspoon baking powder

 - 1/4 cup vegetable oil